-\textbf{Modeling.} \quad The purpose of the modeling effort in \textsc{mission aware} is to capture the stakeholders' beliefs in the form of records and artifacts, provide a systematic framework to analyze these artifacts, and construct a specification in SysML that can grow and be modified throughout the lifecycle of the system.
-Specifically, these artifacts are analyzed in a systematic approach based on Systems-Theoretic Accident Model and Process (STAMP), which is detailed in Section~\ref{sec:stpa}, which captures the potential hazards the mission might face in a tabular format (Fig.~\ref{fig:concepts} (b)).
-The outcomes of this systems-theoretic analysis are, then, captured into a hierarchical Systems Modeling Language (SysML)~\cite{hause_sysml_2006} model of the target system.
-The target system model is segmented in three domains: mission, behavior, and architecture (Fig.~\ref{fig:concepts}~(c) and Fig.~\ref{fig:hierarchy}).
-The SysML model can be further extended and modified to represent the changes in the mission of the system, the behaviors, as well as architectural changes.
+\paragraph{Modeling} The purpose of the modeling effort in Mission Aware is to capture the stakeholders' beliefs in the form of records and artifacts, provide a systematic framework to analyze these artifacts, and construct a specification in Systems Modeling Language (SysML) that can grow and be modified throughout the lifecycle of the system.
+Specifically, these artifacts are analyzed in a systematic approach based on Systems-Theoretic Accident Model and Process (STAMP), which is detailed in Section~\ref{sec:stpa}, capturing the potential hazards the mission might face in a tabular format (Fig~\ref{fig:concepts} (b)).
+The outcomes of this systems-theoretic analysis are then captured into a hierarchical SysML~\cite{hause_sysml_2006} model of the target system.
+The target system model is segmented into three domains: mission, behavior, and architecture (Fig~\ref{fig:concepts}~(c) and Fig~\ref{fig:hierarchy}).
+The SysML model can be further extended and modified to represent changes in the mission of the system, the behaviors, as well as architectural changes.

-\textbf{Attack Vector Space.} \quad The attack vector space allows us to provide real information about attack patterns, weaknesses, and vulnerability associated with the model.
-This allows us to not only find the hazards that might cause mission degradation but also assess how likely the threat is based on evidence.
-Using the elicited information the analyst is, also, informed on which databases are applicable to the system and its corresponding mission (Fig.~\ref{fig:concepts} (e)).
-Through the databases, we extract vulnerability information that can potentially violate the mission-level requirements and the corresponding system architecture (Fig.~\ref{fig:concepts} (f)).
+\paragraph{Attack Vector Space} The attack vector space allows us to provide real information about attack patterns, weaknesses, and vulnerabilities associated with the model.
+In particular, the attack vector space find the hazards that might cause mission degradation but also assess how likely the threat is based on evidence.
+Using the elicited information, the analyst is also informed on which databases are applicable to the system and its corresponding mission (Fig~\ref{fig:concepts} (e)).
+Through the databases, we extract vulnerability information that can potentially violate the mission-level requirements and the corresponding system architecture (Fig~\ref{fig:concepts} (f)).
 This step can be complemented with further information after the system architecture has been modeled.